pkalivas/radiate/docs/index.md

     ---

-    Out of the box support for a customizable genotypes and fitness functions, Radiate can be adapted to a wide range of problem domains, from optimization tasks to machine learning applications.
+    Out of the box support for a customizable genotypes and fitness functions, Radiate can be adapted to a wide range of problem domains, from single and multi optimization tasks to machine learning applications.

 </div>